xrsheffield/website-1/content/events/city-centre-stalls.md

 event_time: 12 noon - 3pm
 summary: Stalls by XR Sheffield and related organisations during COP28 week
 ---
+Stalls by XR Sheffield and related organisations during COP28 week

 Stalls will be grouped in the following locations

 Outside Moor marketplace